 Using found twigs and sticks, twist ties and tissue paper, you can have your very own beautiful cherry blossoms - a free and fantastic way to dress up your home this spring!

 Spring is also an excellent time for our taste buds.
-Our winter vegetable options can be limited around this time of year, but luckily, the ground is thawing and new plants are growing.
 Be sure to visit your local farmer's market for fresh spring vegetables in the coming weeks.
 Using some of the spring vegetables highlighted below, give our Red Rabbit Spring Harvest Tossed Salad a try!
 Great ways to have your kids help on this recipe include dumping ingredients in the bowl, mixing and taste testing!